ersaadgp/devhub/README.md

 ### 🧪 Running Tests (with coverage)

-npm test -- --coverage
+npm run test

 # or

-yarn test --coverage
+yarn test

 ---